imacrayon/blade-starter-kit/README.md

 ## Icons

 This starter kit uses the refined and versatile [Phosphor](https://phosphoricons.com/) icon collection.
 However, you can easily replace this collection with any icon set supported by [Blade UI Kit Icons](https://blade-ui-kit.com/blade-icons).
 To add a new icon set, `composer require` the icon package and replace any `phosphor-*` references with a reference to your preferred icon.
 You can even install multiple icon collections in the same project, go nuts.

-## Coming Soon

-Bolt: An API that supports file-based routing for Blade templates.

 ## Sponsors